Fire and Fury: Reviews

+For The Tyee, Crawford Kilian said the book was "neither fact nor fiction", disputing its characterizations by Miller and Trump as the latter, as it unearthed little to distinguish its picture of Trump from those in many other media reports on him since he initiated his 2016 presidential campaign.
+Kilian argued that Wolff's book was substantively much like rhetoric he ascribed to Trump, being composed of "mere assertions, rarely attributed to specific individuals", who themselves were "highly unreliable".
+He predicted that the Mueller special counsel investigation then in progress would be the most likely source for the true inside story of Trump's campaign "and likely far, far more shocking" than Fire and Fury.

+Nathan J. Robinson of Current Affairs called it "virtually worthless" as both a critique of Trump and a factual record of his first year in office, as it relied on confirmation bias for much of its impact on its intended audience while the new information it added, such as Trump's expectation that he would lose the 2016 election, was implausible.
+Robinson also expressed a lack of confidence in Wolff's trustworthiness based on his refusal to share his recordings of interviews to corroborate his claims.

 In a Wall Street Journal review, Barton Swaim sees the book as an unverifiable "gossipy" collection of "every unseemly tidbit he could extract from murmuring White House staffers" written as though he "were the omniscient narrator of a novel."
 Swaim asserts that the reaction to the book, rather than the book itself, will give reason for it to be historically notable.
 Axios reporters Jim VandeHei and Mike Allen wrote that parts of the book were "wrong, sloppy, or betray[ed] off-the-record confidence.
 But there are two things he gets absolutely right."
 They wrote that Wolff's depiction "of Trump as an emotionally erratic president" was accurate as well as his writing of some White House officials having a "low opinion" of Trump.
 Andrew Prokop wrote in Vox that "we should interpret the book as a compendium of gossip Wolff heard.
 A fair amount of it does clearly seem to be accurate."
 Aaron Blake of The Washington Post wrote that "Wolff seems to have arrived at a stunning amount of incredible conclusions that hundreds of dogged reporters from major newspapers haven't. [...]
 [I]t's worth evaluating each claim individually and not just taking every scandalous thing said about the White House as gospel."

 A review by Mick Brown in The Telegraph described the book as "overheated, sensationalist—and completely true to its subject."
 David Sexton of the London Evening Standard said the book is a political exposé worth reading and is "destined to become the primary account of the first nine months of the Trump presidency."